-- 6.51 As set out above, the proposed development is located directly to the rear of a row of seven, two-storey dwellings fronting Sandown Road. - 6.52 The front elevations of the proposed bungalows would be located at a minimum distance of 25m from the rear elevations of the existing dwellings and around 14m from the rear boundary and amenity space associated with the existing dwellings.
+- 6.50 As set out above, the proposed development is located directly to the rear of a row of seven, two-storey dwellings fronting Sandown Road. - 6.51 The front elevations of the proposed bungalows would be located at a minimum distance of 25m from the rear elevations of the existing dwellings and around 14m from the rear boundary and amenity space associated with the existing dwellings.
 The proposed bungalows are single storey in nature, thereby lacking first floor windows, this combined with the separation distance is considered to mitigate any demonstrable harm to the existing properties, in terms of overlooking, overshadowing or an overbearing impact.
 The existing first floor windows serving the existing dwellings would have a view of the front of the proposed dwellings.
-However, the distance would mitigate any harmful overlooking into the windows of habitable rooms within the frontage of the proposed dwellings.

-- 6.53 As described above, the access track would run north-west along the boundary of neighbouring property 'Dosanjh House' and along the rear boundary of all seven of the existing dwellings.
+However, the distance would mitigate any harmful overlooking into the windows of habitable rooms within the frontage of the proposed dwellings. - 6.52 As described above, the access track would run north-west along the boundary of neighbouring property 'Dosanjh House' and along the rear boundary of all seven of the existing dwellings.
 Limited information in respect of the impact of the proximity of the access track to 'Dosanjh House' and to the rear gardens of all seven adjoining neighbours has been submitted.
-Concerns are raised in respect to the potential noise and disturbance arising from the traffic generated by 7 residential units which could have a significant impact on the amenity and ability of the existing residents to enjoy their relatively small rear gardens. - 6.54 There is a reasonable expectation that residents are able to enjoy their properties without undue impacts in relation to pollution, including noise.
-Often noise can be hidden by ambient background noise however, this is unlikely to happen in either places where the ambient background noise is low, such as this semi-rural area, or at specific times such as evenings and weekends when the ambient background noise will be lower. - The proposed development, given the number of units and proximity to the 6.55 neighbouring properties and private rear gardens, has the potential to create a demonstrable level of noise and disturbance due to the close relationship between the access way and the existing dwellings.
+Concerns are raised in respect to the potential noise and disturbance arising from the traffic generated by 7 residential units which could have a significant

+- impact on the amenity and ability of the existing residents to enjoy their relatively small rear gardens. - 6.53 There is a reasonable expectation that residents are able to enjoy their properties without undue impacts in relation to pollution, including noise.
+Often noise can be hidden by ambient background noise however, this is unlikely to happen in either places where the ambient background noise is low, such as this semi-rural area, or at specific times such as evenings and weekends when the ambient background noise will be lower. - 6.54 The proposed development, given the number of units and proximity to the neighbouring properties and private rear gardens, has the potential to create a demonstrable level of noise and disturbance due to the close relationship between the access way and the existing dwellings.
 This is considered to be exacerbated by the relatively remote location of the site, where occupiers are likely to be heavily reliant on private motor vehicles.
 No detail has been provided as to the background noise to allow meaningful consideration of this matter.
-The Council is therefore, unable to make an informed decision regarding the impact of the development on the amenity of the adjoining residents and the potential for noise and disturbance to have an unacceptable impact on the reasonable amenity levels of the existing residents.
+The Council is therefore, unable to make an informed decision regarding the impact of the development on the amenity of the adjoining residents and the potential for noise and disturbance to have an unacceptable impact on the reasonable amenity levels of the existing residents. - 6.55 The Applicant has provided comments in relation to the concerns highlighted above in respect to noise and disturbance, stating the number of vehicular movements would be minimal.
+No technical information has been provided in order to allay the concerns highlighted above.

 Therefore, it is considered that insufficient information has been submitted in order to assess the harm from the development or the potential to impose a condition to mitigate any detrimental impacts that may arise from the proposal, contrary to policy PMD1 of the Thurrock Local Development Framework Core Strategy and Policies for Management of Development 2015 and the guidance contained within the NPPF.